-Adam Sedgley is an avid birdwatcher, runner, cyclist, naturalist, and admirer of foreign cultures.
+He is an avid birdwatcher, runner, cyclist, naturalist, and admirer of foreign cultures.
 Some might call him a cultural chameleon were it not for his pasty complexion that lies somewhere between “albino” and “crushed eggshell.”
-Indeed, the only place this chameleon would be camouflaged is northern Scandinavia, the Cottonelle assembly line, or a snow bank.
+Indeed, the only place this chameleon would be camouflaged is Scandinavia, the Cottonelle assembly line, or a snow bank.

 Why “Flocking Somewhere”?
 Well, Adam thought the world was short on bird-related puns.
-So where is Adam these days?
-“Oh,” she replied in a dismissive tone, “he’s flocking somewhere…”
+Where is Adam these days?
+“Oh,” his wife replied in a dismissive tone, “he’s flocking somewhere…”

 Currently flocking in: Seattle (USA)

 Country tally: 50 (UN) / 55 (FIFA)